Winnebago County home listings asked for more money in February – see the current median price here

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from Realtor.com.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Rockford Register Star: Winnebago County home listings asked for more money in February – see the current median price here
+This article originally appeared on Oshkosh Northwestern: Winnebago County home listings asked for more money in February – see the current median price here